The pandemic has been an economic disaster for women. Some took advantage of it.

-By this spring, Scriven, 32, was working at a software company, her plans for a wig business on hold.
-Then covid-19 changed the economic landscape, and she watched co-workers — as well as her own mother — get laid off from their jobs.
+By last spring, Scriven, 32, was working at a software company, her plans for a wig business on hold.
+Then the coronavirus changed the economic landscape, and she watched co-workers — as well as her own mother — get laid off from their jobs.

 “My mom had been at the same company for almost 20 years, and what did she get in the end?
 A small severance check,” Scriven says.
 “I saw this and thought: I don’t want to be that person.
 Even if starting a business is risky, I want to be in control of what happens in my life, professionally and financially.”

 In April, Scriven launched Allure Wigs, a made-to-order wig company, joining the ranks of pandemic entrepreneurs betting they can weather one of the worst recessions in history.
-As of December, more than a quarter of all small businesses in the United States have closed, according to data from Opportunity Insights, a nonprofit based at Harvard University tracking the pandemic’s economic effects.
+As of December, more than a quarter of all small businesses in the United States have closed, according to data from Opportunity Insights, a nonprofit based at Harvard University that is tracking the pandemic’s economic effects.
 Among those still in business, many fear for their futures.
 Half of small business owners said they could survive only one more year under current economic conditions, according to a recent survey by MetLife and the U.S. Chamber of Commerce.

 Yet entrepreneurship is up.
 As of mid-December, there have been more than 1.5 million new business applications in the United States, up 82 percent in the third quarter compared with a year ago, according to the U.S. Census Bureau.